nl253/Notes/Software-Engineering/checklist.md

 > -   Design and implementation (defining in detail to structure, organisation
 >     and behaviour of the system and implementing it)
 > -   Validation (checking that the system does what the client expects it to)
-> -   Evolution (changing the prodcut in response to changing customer needs)
+> -   Evolution (changing the product in response to changing customer needs)
 >
 > Forms acronym: `SDVE`.

 -  What does "integration" mean?

-> Assembling all the comoponents into a working system.
+> Assembling all the components into a working system.

 -  Outline the phases of the Waterfall Software Deployment Process Model.